 To promote social and economic goals such as encouraging local, small, minority, and women-owned businesses to participate in bidding for District purchases.

-The acquisition of materials, equipment and services will be centralized in the Superintendent's office of the school district.
+The acquisition of materials, equipment, and services will be centralized in the Superintendent's office of the school district.

 The Superintendent will designate the District’s purchasing agent.
 They will develop and administer the purchasing program for the schools in keeping with legal requirements and within the adopted school budget.

-School purchases will be made only on official purchase orders approved for issuance by the appropriate unit head and signed by the Superintendent, with such exceptions as may be made by the latter for emergency purchases.
+School purchases will be made only on official purchase orders approved for issuance by the appropriate unit head and signed by the Superintendent or designee, with such exceptions as may be made by the latter for emergency purchases.

 SOURCE: MASC 2021